a-xpk/ps3-visual-retailkit/README.md

 # PS3 Visual Retailkit

-A custom visual overlay for PS3 running CFW — designed to give your console a “devkit” look.
+A custom visual overlay for PS3 running HFW, CFW, and HEN— designed to give your console a “devkit” look.

 Currently displays: